c0ze/arda.karaduman.web.tr/cv.md

 [Richard Stallman](http://vimeo.com/3210935) in person and get initiated in the church of Emacs.

 During my studies in Bilgi University, I got captivated by Japanese culture, and began taking Japanese lessons.
-I spent the summer of 2003 in Japan and met my future wife there.
-After my graduation I married and moved to Japan by the end of 2004.
-In 2005 I took Japanese lessons in [Takushoku University](http://www.takushoku-u.ac.jp/english/) and researched post graduate opportunities in Japan.
+I spent the summer of 2003 in Japan in volunteer workcamps organised by [NICE](http://nice1.gr.jp/e/indexe.html).
+After my graduation I moved to Japan by the end of 2004.
+In 2005 I started taking Japanese lessons in [Takushoku University](http://www.takushoku-u.ac.jp/english/) and researched post graduate opportunities in Japan.
 In 2006 I got accepted to [Keio University Computer Science](http://www.ics.keio.ac.jp/drupal/en) master's programme.
 I studied in [Amano Laboratory](http://am.ics.keio.ac.jp/wp/) in Keio University, and my research topic was memory optimization for embedded processors.
 I got my master's degree in 2008 from Keio University in Master of Engineering in Science.
-Unfortunately during this time, my marriage didn't work well so I had to split with my wife in 2008.
 From 2008 to 2011 I studied for my Ph D in Keio University in the same laboratory and field.
-Unfortunately during this time, I realised I wanted to work on more software related field rather than hardware, so I quit my studies in 2011 and began working for my first company, Mobilous.
+Unfortunately during this time, I realised I wanted to work on a more software related field rather than hardware, so I quit my studies in 2011 and began working for my first company, Mobilous.